chipsalliance/chisel-template/README.md

 #### JDK 8 or newer

 We recommend LTS releases Java 8 and Java 11.
-You can install the JDK as recommended by your operating system, or use the prebuilt binaries from [AdoptOpenJDK](https://adoptopenjdk.net/).
+You can install the JDK as your operating system recommends, or use the prebuilt binaries from [AdoptOpenJDK](https://adoptopenjdk.net/).

 #### SBT or mill

-SBT is the most common built tool in the Scala community.
+SBT is the most commonly built tool in the Scala community.
 You can download it [here](https://www.scala-sbt.org/download.html).
 mill is another Scala/Java build tool without obscure DSL like SBT.
 You can download it [here](https://github.com/com-lihaoyi/mill/releases)

+#### Verilator

+The test with `svsim` needs Verilator installed.

 ### How to get started